Deborah Doniach: Early and personal life

 Deborah Abileah was born in Geneva, Switzerland, on 6 April 1912 to Russian parents.
-Her father, Arieh Abileah (born Joseph Niswitzki), of Jewish descent, was a concert pianist and music teacher; her mother, Fée Héllès, of Russian-German descent (born Fea Geller), ran a novel dance school in Paris.
+Her father, Arieh Abileah (born Leon Niswitzki), of Jewish descent, was a concert pianist and music teacher; her mother, Fée Héllès, of Russian-German descent (born Fea Geller), ran a novel dance school in Paris.
 The family moved frequently during Deborah's childhood, living at various times in Paris, Vienna and Italy.